How a Lost English King Was Found Beneath an Ordinary Parking Lot

 Not just any skeleton.

-The bones belonged to an adult male with severe spinal curvature.
-There were also unmistakable signs of violent trauma, especially around the skull.
+The bones belonged to an adult male with a pretty severe spinal curvature.
+There were also clear signs of violent trauma, most notably around the skull.

 Still, clues alone were not enough.